Samir Allioui: Early life and education

 Allioui was born in Amsterdam to a Moroccan father.
 His mother was 16 when she gave birth to him, and Allioui ended up spending time in several different orphanages.
 However, he spent most of his childhood with foster parents in Zoetermeer.
 Allioui also lived in the Hague for a few years, which was when his 16-year-old sister was killed in the house when he was not home.
-Five years after her death, he tracked down the culprit using his computer skills, and the culprit was prosecuted by the police.
+Five years after her death, he tracked down the perpetrator using his computer skills, who was then prosecuted by the police.
 Allioui was complimented by the judge for his efforts.

 Allioui became very interested in computing, particularly coding and writing script at school.
 After he finished school, he spent a short time in the Dutch Army, and a year as a programmer at a marketing consultancy, before studying Business Information Technology at Windesheim University of Applied Sciences.